vix597/passman/README.md

 # PassMan
-Password manager
+Password manager written in python and java (coming soon, for use as android app)

- - Requires pycrypto
+ - `pip install -r requirements.txt` then run `pypassman.py -h`
  - Uses AES-256 to encrypt the database file
- - Uses PBKDF2 wtih 100,000 rounds to generate the encryption key from a passphrase.
+ - Uses PBKDF2 with 100,000 rounds to generate the encryption key from a passphrase.
 New salt is generated each time the database is updated.
- - Requires Python >= 3 (Tested with Python 3.4)
+ - Runs on python 3
 ```
-usage: passman.py [-h] [-p PASSDB] action ...
+usage: pypassmancli.py [-h] [-p PASSDB] action ...

 Generate and manage passwords.
 Passwords are stored in a flat file encrypted
 with AES-256.